Equine Natural Movement School

 New Class!
 HORSES 101

 Some inquiries come from people who don’t have a solid horse background so we added a new class, HORSES 101, to get your horse skills up to speed.
 This is the background stuff about horses that all equine practitioners should know but if you haven’t owned or been around them for years, you may not be privy to.
 Things like how to get a horse out of a field, halter him and put him in cross ties; simple care like hoof cleaning and how to move around them so safety is always at the top of your list.
+Also an excellent class for a supportive spouse who’d like to know more about how to help with the horses you own.
 If you want to know more, call or email and we’ll put you in touch with April Johnson, the teacher.
 April’s got a thriving practice in Montana and Florida.
 We book dates as people inquire so do ask.
-We’re looking at having the next one in Washington the tail end of May.

 To apply to be one of our students, print out the application at this link, call us and then mail it in.

 Our faculty is a remarkable group of equine bodywork pioneers.
 Our teachers understand most people in equine fields look for what’s wrong with horses and from that perspective, try to fix them.